turingschool/facts/facts-by-module.md

 ##Modules

-The purpose of this wiki is to
+The purpose of this wiki is to collect useful links (blog posts, articles, videos, stack overflows answers) sorted by module and project.
+Pull requests highly appreciated!
-Share links/content you found helpful!
-Feel free to add content to any of the modules.

 ####Module 4